Abelian group: Definition

 For all $a$, $b$ in $A$, $a \cdot b = b \cdot a$.

+Some authors further include as requirements some properties that belong to the definition of an operation: that the operation is defined for any ordered pair of elements of A, that the result is well-defined, and that the result belongs to A.

-A group in which the group operation is not commutative is called a "non-abelian group" or "non-commutative group".
+A group in which the group operation is not commutative is called a non-abelian group or non-commutative group.

 Facts

 Notation

 There are two main notational conventions for abelian groups – additive and multiplicative.